-Ever since the Royal Wedding of Meghan Markle and Prince Harry, Meghan, Duchess of Sussex has become a household name across the United States and Europe.
+Ever since the Royal Wedding of Meghan Markle and Prince Harry, Meghan, Duchess of Sussex, has become a household name across the United States and Europe.
 Women were trying to figure out what it was that caught the prince’s eyes.
 Meghan is a beautiful woman and has a unique look that draws attention, but she looks different than how she appeared earlier in her career.
-Much of the change in her face is her maturation and the loss of the “baby fat” when compared to past photos.
+Much of the change in her face is her maturation and the loss of the “baby fat” compared to past photos.

-Celebrity Nose is not the Final Result
+Celebrity Nose is Not the Final Result

 Since Meghan’s nose has generated much attention, it is worth analyzing the results to educate patients who want to have a rhinoplasty procedure.